 Robert Twomey -

-Robert has worked for more than 10 years as a human resources professional and is currently a senior human resources advisor for a prominent oil and gas company.
+Mr Robert Twomey has worked for more than 10 years as a human resources professional and is currently an Industrial Relations Manager for Downer Group.
 Robert is a commercially focused HR and IR professional with the ability to diagnose an organisation’s effectiveness, provide vision for change and implement strategies to improve organisational performance, workplace relations, culture and engagement.
 He is passionate about contributing to the establishment of this not-for-profit organisation, having had a personal experience with hip dysplasia — with his two children impacted by it.
 Robert takes on this role as a voluntary public officer.